 The library supports AMQP, HTTP, and MQTT protocols for communication with a IoT Hub.

-The library uses Proton-C to establish the AMQP communication.

-The library uses Paho to establish the MQTT communication.

 The library is a static lib.

 The source code for the library will be available under the “IOTHUB_client” under the “Azure/azure-iot-sdks” in the GitHub repository.